ZealOfCoding/Java-Mandelbrot-Set-Explorer-Project/README.md

 - Render an image of the set in a window

-- Save a copy of the parameters that the user has currently inputed
+- Save a copy of the parameters that the user has currently inputed into a configuration.
+- Save the list of configurations that have been created by the user in the current session to a file.
+When the user closes the program, if there are configurations that have been currently created in the session, the program will ask the user if they want to save the current configurations in a file.
+If not, the configurations will be lost.

 - Load a copy of parameters from a list(either user created or presets) and render an image.

--
+- Load previous configurations from a previous session by prompting the user first when they open the program, if they so choose.
+Otherwise, the program will just load up a default configuration.

 ________________________________________________________________________________